£100 000 Life Insurance Policy Cost 2026

 Additional Life Insurance Considerations For Appropriate Family Financial Protection And Funeral Costs

 While we hit many of the most critical factors that play into your choice of life insurance policies, there are some additional considerations you may want to make when making a final decision.
-For those policy seekers with a spouse, you may consider a joint life insurance policy.

-While having a joint policy is great from a budgeting standpoint since there is only one premium payment, it is important to note that this type of policy will only pay out once, when the first policyholder passes away.
-Having two policies is twice as expensive, but it also means there is double protection for the family.
+While having a joint policy is great from a budgeting standpoint, since there is only one premium payment, it is important to note that this type of policy will pay out only once, when the first policyholder passes away.

-The policyholder’s health should also be an important consideration when choosing a life insurance policy.
-If you have a chronic condition or a number of health problems, it may be beneficial to speak with a life insurance specialist.
+If you have a chronic condition or multiple health problems, it may be beneficial to speak with a life insurance specialist.

 Claybrooke’s insurance advisors can help match policy seekers with medical issues with insurance companies willing to work with them.
-This can often help avoid unnecessarily high premium payments based on the holder’s overall health.

 Does Claybrooke do Life Cover?

-Yes, Claybrooke life cover is £21.37 per month for £204000 life insurance payout.
+Yes, Claybrooke life cover is £21.37 per month for a £204,000 life insurance payout.
+This is an example of a recent policy for a UK customer.

-Does Claybrooke offer Life insurance over 50?
+Do we offer Life insurance over 50?

 Yes, Claybrooke Life insurance over 50 is £29.12 per month for £287,000 of cover.